 38. Training of SDAs on procurement: Procurement training to SDAs was also conducted as part of EPFO training for the SDAs.
 On-the-job training has also been provided and sharing of lessons learnt between EPFO staff and SDAs are a regular practice.

-Operation – Safeguards
+3.4) Operations – Safeguards

 39. Community Engagement Framework (CEF) manual and the Environmental and Social Management Plan (ESMP): During January-June 2017, the CEF manual (both Lao and English) were finalized and the Lao version was published for a total of 100 copies and they were sent to the relevant SDAs, particularly the 7PFRMs.
 These manual has been applied during the preparation of PFRM proposals and NNT-WMPA and NEPL-MU subprojects.
 For PFRM subprojects, the DFRM safeguard consultant and the EPFO safeguard officer conducted a number of field visits and provided guidance to SDAs on baseline data collection on the environment and socioeconomic of the potential target villages to be engaged in the subprojects.
-During this period, five ESMPs for NNT-WMPA, NEPL-MU, and 3PFRM were prepared and submitted to WB for comments.
-It is expected that all ESMP of these subprojects will be cleared by WB by end of September 2017.
-During implementation, safeguard training, mainly emphasis on CEF and CSMF, will be provided to DOF and PAFO staff during 11-17 February 2018 in Vientiane Province.
+During this period, five ESMPs for NNT-WMPA, NEPL-MU, and 3PFRM were prepared and submitted to WB for comments and they were cleared by WB.
+The remaining ESMPs will be subject to post-review in 2018.
+During implementation, safeguard training, mainly emphasis on CEF and ESMF, will be provided to DOF, related PFRMs, and NNT-WMPA staff in February-March 2018 in Vientiane and Khammoune provinces.

-Operation – LENS2 Implementation
+3.5) Operations – WB Implementation Supports

 40. Midterm Review (MTR) and WB Mission: The WB conducted the MTR during 27 March -7 April 2017, The mission conducted field visits to the north and the south as well as a kick off workshop and specific workshops to discuss specific issues on the Results Framework and Component 3.
-Results of the MTR is summarized in Annex 1 (b) and briefly highlighted in Box 2.1 while the implementation progress of the subprojects are summarized in Table 2.1 and Figure 2.1 in Section II.
-Given that agreement on the revised results indicators of DFRM and DOFI/POFI subprojects are still under discussion, GOL request for restructuring of LENS2 is expected to be made after June 2017.
+Results of the MTR is summarized in Annex 1 (b) and briefly highlighted in Box 3.1 while the implementation progress of the subprojects are summarized in Table 2.1 in Section II and Annex 2.